jakekohlhepp/academic-kickstart/content/publication/selection-injury/index.md

 publication_short = ""

 # Abstract and optional shortened version.
-abstract = "Workplace injury carries a large economic and human cost, yet little is known about how individual behavior impacts aggregate injury rates.
-This paper explores the role injury risk plays in labor supply decisions using the daily pay and workers’ compensation records of 553 Los Angeles traffic officers over a 21 month period.
-The leave of coworkers and the size of an officer’s network are used to identify how people with different injury propensity select into work.
-Officers supply more labor when they are less likely to be injured.
-Self-selection into work leads to large reductions in aggregate injury risk: the estimated population injury rate is 8.5 times larger than the injury rate observed among shifts worked.
-The results imply that mechanisms which assign shifts to those who value them most will reduce aggregate injury rates.
-Model estimates are used to compute the value of a statistical injury, which for Los Angeles traffic officers is between 11,710 and 23,419 dollars." abstract_short = ""
+abstract = "This paper investigates the relationship between individual injury risk and labor supply.
+This paper is the first to explore how workers within a single organization working the same job process idiosyncratic injury risk.
+I utilize a novel panel data set of traffic officers.
+Unique aspects of overtime assignment, including randomization, leave of coworkers, and informal trading enable identification.
+I find daily labor supply is downward sloping in injury risk: officers are less likely to work when they are more likely to be injured.
+This self-selection leads to an observed injury rate which is 8.5 times smaller than the underlying average injury rate.
+I show this has wide-ranging implications for labor supply elasticities, the value of statistical injuries, and overtime assignment." abstract_short = ""

 # Featured image thumbnail (optional)
-#image_preview = "recruiter_graph.png"
+image_preview = "images/01_07b_labor_supply.pdf"

 # Is this a selected publication? (true/false)
 selected = true